zainaftab2225/zainaftab2225.github.io/_sociology/herbert-spencer.md

 | Inheritance of Religion | Less Religious Importance |
 | Inheritance of Hierarchy | Less Importance of Hierarchy |

 ### Organic Analogy

+Spencer presented the organic analogy where he compared the human society to a biological organism.
+Spencer considered various parts of society like state and economy to be like organs (heart, lung, kidneys, etc.) which work interdependently and are necessary for the whole organism to function properly.

 ### Social Darwinism

+Spencer took the biological evolution described by Charles Darwin and applied it to sociology.

+Soial Darwinism is based on two principles:
+1. Survival of the Fittest;
+2. Principles of Non-interference.

+#### Survivial of the Fittest

+Spencer believed that nature automatically removes its weaker parts and so does society.
+People who are poor, dumb, disabled are less fit and should be left behind for the greater progress of society.

+#### Principle of Non-interference

+Spencer supported *laissez-faire* policies of the state and believed the job of the state was to protect itself from any external threats.
+He believed that the state should not waste money on social institutions like education or on the poor.
+In his eyes, an ideal society would be where individuals pursued their interests without any hinderance by the state.

 ### Criticism

+- Organic analogy is vague and not exactly comparable.
+If an organ like the heart dies, the whole organism dies.
+However, if an institution falls, the whole society doesn't suffer the same fate.
+The society continues to live on.
+- Organism is a concrete being while the concept of a society is abstract.
+- Spencer's advocacy of laissez-faire politics and survival of the fittest is considered callous and dangerous by many people.

 ### Bibliography
+1. The Proper Sphere of Government;
+2. Social Statics;
+3. Education: Intellectual, Moral and Physical;
+4. The Synthetic Philosophy.